DeisDev/AppInstaller/README.md

 > ⚠️ _**Disclaimer:** This project is mainly intended for my private use.
 It is not designed or maintained as a general-purpose solution.
 I will **not** be accepting pull requests or issues.
 Please feel free to fork or adapt the script for your own needs, but official support or contributions will not be provided._

+> 💡 _**Intended Use:** This script is primarily designed for quickly setting up fresh installs of Windows or new PCs._

 ---

 ## 🚀 Features